-This tool is being used by several organisations throughout the world because of certain advantages this scorecard has been able to deliver which are cited below:
+This tool is being used by several organisations throughout the world because of certain advantages this scorecard has been able to deliver which are cited below28:

-- ★ It translates vision and strategy into action. - It defines the strategic linkages to integrate performance across organisations.
+- R It translates vision and strategy into action.

-- It communicates the objectives and measures to a business unit. - It aligns the strategic initiatives in order to attain the long-term goals. - It aligns everyone within an organization so that all employees understand how they support the strategy. - % It provides a basis for compensation for performance.
+- % It communicates the objectives and measures to a business unit. - ✗ It aligns everyone within an organization so that all employees understand how they support the strategy.